macinjoke/eslint-plugin-styled-components-varname/README.md

 ## Usage

 Add `styled-components-varname` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:

 ```json
 {